filoxo/blog/content/posts/build-a-css-framework-using-npm.md

 - optimizations
 - a quick and easy development setup to reflect changes on-the-fly

-Feel free to improve upon this as needed!
+Use `yarn start` to develop, and `yarn run build` to output the final CSS file, ready to use.
+Improve upon this as needed!